GIGABAIT93/VCMI/README.md

 ```

 ### BashModule:
 Provides a direct interface for server administrators to execute Bash scripts via in-game chat or console.
+Each script can be called through a command in chat or console.
 - `/bash <script/reload> <args>`: Executes the specified Bash script.
 ```shell
 #!/bin/bash